wonjae-lee-2/fusion-etl/README.md

 ### MSRP HCR_BIRCPT_MVW

 This table's RATE_DIV column has several 0E-8 which bulk insert cannot handle.
 You need to manually replace them with 0 before bulk insert.

+### BI Publisher jobs

+Some erp assets are split into one calendar year to reduce the number of rows returned.
+For those assets, you need to schedule reports with a job name that corresponds to the 'source' property in ERP_MAPPINGS.
+If not, the erp timestamp sensor cannot find the job.